Masters of Social Work

 Admissions Information

-1. Three professional letters of recommendation.
-These letters are from persons who can address the Applicant’s ability and potential for successful graduate education and professional social work practice (e.g., former professors, employment supervisors, etc.).
-These letters must carefully address the items as outlined in the “Letters of Reference” section of the MSW application packet.
+2. Three professional letters of recommendation from persons who can address the applicant's ability and potential for successful graduate education and professional social work practice (e.g., former professors, employer, etc.), using the forms provided in the MSW Admissions Packet.

-3. A current professional resume.
-The Applicant will submit a current resume that includes her/his complete work history.
-The Applicant is asked to include a notation to explain any gaps in the work history.
+4. A professional resume.
+The applicant will submit a current resume that includes their complete work history.
+The applicant is asked to include a notation to explain any gaps in the work history.

 Program Accreditation